RedditRecs

 Reddit Icon

-ReflexPoint • about 1 month ago
+ReflexPoint • 3 months ago

 For the last several years I was using the Elite 75T buds and loved them.
 Only reason I stopped using them is because the battery no longer lasts very long.
 I just got the Elite 5 and thought they would be an upgrade but I feel like I downgraded.
 1) The ANC is worse.
 When I use it, often even in fairly quiet environments, I get this sound like wind noise or crackling that I can hear over what I'm listening to.
 I can't find any setting that gets rid of it.
 If anyone has found a fix to this I'd appreciate it.
 The ANC on the Elite 75t worked *very* well.
 Never had any type of issues weird sound artifacts.
 I can't understand how the next generation buds would have worse ANC than one I bought several years ago.
 I thought technology is supposed to improve with time.
 2) Even after trying the different ear fittings, I cannot get a good seal inside the ear like I did the the 75T.
 A lot of noise makes it through the Elite 5.
 3) I guess they were going for a more balanced sound profile, but I miss the punchy bass of the 75T.
 I've been able to somewhat compensate using both the Jabra apps equalizer in tandem with Samsung's equalizer and turning the bass up on both for extra kick.
 I could live with it if it weren't for the other 2 issues above.